This fall, make this adorable turkey handprint craft with your kids. Plus, a bonus poem to save your child’s handprint for years to come.

 T-shirt painting is super fun and super easy, especially when you have little ones.
-It’s a great way to make something with them and for them that is one of a kind.
+It’s a great way to make something with them and for them, that is one of a kind.
 Today, we’re going to make a turkey handprint t-shirt for your little one to wear for Thanksgiving.
+Then scroll down for more handprint turkey crafts and a printable freebie.

 - White T-Shirt